Brian Hayes (politician): Political career

 Before joining Fine Gael Hayes had been a member of Democratic Left, a party which he joined because of the hardline anti-Provisional IRA and anti-Irish Republican policies of its leader Proinsias de Rossa.
 He subsequently joined Fine Gael for similar reasons, this time inspired by the anti-Sinn Féin stance of that party's then leader, John Bruton.
-In December 1995, he was Nominated by the Taoiseach, John Bruton, to the 20th Seanad, where he was appointed government spokesperson on the Environment.
+He was the party's youth and education officer during the 1990s, and unsuccessfully contested the 1994 Dublin South-Central by-election for the party.
+In December 1995, he was nominated by the Taoiseach, John Bruton, to the 20th Seanad, where he was appointed government spokesperson on the Environment.
 Hayes was first elected to Dáil Éireann at the 1997 general election for the Dublin South-West constituency.
 He was appointed Fine Gael spokesperson on Housing, House Prices and Urban Renewal.

 In a reshuffle of the Fine Gael front bench in June 2000, Hayes was promoted as spokesperson on Northern Ireland.
 Between 2001 and 2002 he served as Fine Gael's spokesperson on Social and Community Affairs.
 Hayes lost his seat at the 2002 general election but was elected to Seanad Éireann, where he served as Fine Gael Seanad leader and spokesperson on Defence and Northern Ireland.

 At the 2007 general election he was re-elected to the Dáil on the first count in the Dublin South-West constituency.
 He was party spokesperson for Education and Science from 2007 to 2010.

 On 19 August 2008, Hayes used a report in the Irish Independent to say that immigrant children should be "segregated" until their English language skills match those of native children.
 His comments generated considerable debate in the days that followed.
 The Irish National Teachers' Organisation (INTO) described the idea put forward by Hayes as "discriminatory, inequitable and deeply flawed".
 He later apologized and spoke of his regret but insisted this "should not take away from the substance of what I said".

 In June 2010, he supported Richard Bruton's leadership challenge to Enda Kenny.
 Following Kenny's victory in a motion of confidence, Hayes was not re-appointed to the front bench.
 In October 2010, he was appointed as party Deputy spokesperson on Finance with special responsibility for Public Expenditure.